Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Problems

 Recall that the stationarity lemma (\Cref{lem:stationary}) requires $\omid{b(\bs o)}<\infty$. \begin{problem} Are the indistinguishability results in \Cref{thm:indistinguishability,thm:usf-indistinguishability} valid without the assumptions $\omid{b(\bs o)}<\infty$ and $\omid{\deg(\bs o)}<\infty$ respectively? \end{problem}

-If the weak aperiodicity condition of \Cref{model2} is removed, then the indistinguishability of level-sets might (or might not) fail as shown in \Cref{ex:crw}.
-More generally, \Cref{rem:periodic} studies the periodic case; i.e., when the largest common divisor in \Cref{eq:aperiodic} is $d_0<\infty$.
+If the weak aperiodicity condition of \Cref{model2} is removed, then the indistinguishability of level-sets might (or might not) fail as shown in \Cref{ex:crw}. \Cref{rem:periodic} studies the periodic case; i.e., when the largest common divisor in \Cref{eq:aperiodic} is $d_0<\infty$.
 So, it remains to consider when $d_0=\infty$; i.e., when the set \Cref{eq:aperiodic} is equal to $\{0\}$.
-In this case, \Cref{lem:aperiodicity} fails completely, which is the basis of the proof of \Cref{thm:pathTail}.
+In this case, \Cref{lem:aperiodicity}, which is the basis of the proof of \Cref{thm:pathTail}, fails completely.
 Recall also that another technique was used in \Cref{ex:crw}.

 \begin{problem} Without the weak aperiodicity condition of \Cref{model2}, are there other simple necessary/sufficient conditions for the tail-triviality of the Markov chain (as in \Cref{thm:pathIntro}) and the indistinguishability of level-sets? \end{problem}